 Lehnert & Landrock No 3 (Figure 3b).
 In this case the maxicard image would appear superior to the detail-only stamp image.
-The back panel of the throne also appeared in the 1967 UAR UNESCO Egyptian art air mail stamp, 1997 Egypt Post Day sheet, and most recently the complete throne appeared in the 2022 Egypt Post sheet as one of the four stamps celebrating the centenary of the discovery.
+The back panel of the throne also appeared in the 1967 UAR UNESCO Egyptian art air mail stamp, 1997 Egypt Post Day sheet, most recently complete throne appeared in the 2022 Egypt Post sheet as one of the four stamps celebrating the centenary of the discovery.